TableMind: An Autonomous Programmatic Agent for Tool-Augmented Table Reasoning: TableMind

 \subsubsection{RAPO}

 We introduce RAPO, a method to improve group-based policy gradient algorithms.
-It identifies misaligned trajectories—where the model’s confidence ranking disagrees with the true reward—and boosts their learning signal using rank-aware advantage weighting.
-The RAPO objective modifies the original GRPO\cite{shao2024deepseekmath} framework and incorporates certain techniques from DAPO\cite{yu2025dapo}.
-First, following recent work\cite{hu2025open, liu2025understanding}, we removes the KL divergence, allowing the model to no longer be constrained by the reference model and thereby expanding the search space.
-Second, it employs a Token-Level Policy Gradient Loss to reduce the impact of answer length on the gradient.
-Finally, it uses the Clip-Higher strategy, which promotes system diversity and prevents entropy collapse.
+It identifies misaligned trajectories and boosts their learning signal using rank-aware advantage weighting.
+The RAPO objective modifies the original GRPO~\cite{shao2024deepseekmath} framework and incorporates some frontier techniques.
+First, following recent work~\cite{hu2025open, liu2025understanding}, we removes the KL divergence, allowing the model to no longer be constrained by the reference model and thereby expanding the search space.
+Second, it employs a token-level policy gradient loss to reduce the impact of answer length on the gradient.
+Finally, it uses the clip-higher strategy, which promotes system diversity and prevents entropy collapse.
 The objective function is formalized as: